MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- Opening your inventory, punching, and mining all count as movement.
 * You may wait for a reasonable amount of time at the start of your run for the world to load.
 * Full game runs time with full second precision.
-Milliseconds will be used however in the case of a tie.
+Milliseconds will be used, however, in the case of a tie.
 * Individual level runs are timed with millisecond precision.

 ## World Creation Rules